cfpb/consumerfinance.gov/docs/running-docker.md

    ./refresh-data.sh
    ```

-1. Browse to your new local cf.gov site
+1. Browse to your new local cf.gov site:

    http://localhost:8080 (Apache)